 Addressing employee burnout matters more than ever

 The risks of work burnout are painfully acute.
-By not addressing occupational burnout, organizations jeopardize their employee engagement and overall productivity.
+By not addressing occupational burnout, organizations jeopardize their employee engagement, retention, and overall productivity.

 Source: Eagle Hill Consulting